N0-man/k8s-vagrant-centos-cluster/README.md

 # Setting up a kubernetes cluster with Vagrant, Virtualbox, CentOS, Cockpit

-Using vagrant file to build a kubernetes cluster which consists of 1 master and 3 nodes.
+Using vagrant file to build a kubernetes cluster which consists of 1 master and 2 workers.

 ### Config